SkylineCommunications/dataminer-docs/connector-help/connector_help/Ross_Video_NEWT-HDMI-RX.md

 # Ross Video HDMI-RX

-This driver manages and controls the Ross Video Newt HDMI-RX.
-The driver only supports the Newt UHD-over-IP to HDMI 2.0 Gateway configuration mode.
+This connector manages and controls the Ross Video Newt HDMI-RX.
+The connector only supports the Newt UHD-over-IP to HDMI 2.0 Gateway configuration mode.
 Other Newt configuration modes require a separate driver.

-The user interface of this driver is similar to that of the Ross Video dashboard.
+The user interface of this connector is similar to that of the Ross Video dashboard.

 ## About